 A subset of the product-level relationships map to a subset of the part relationships.
-For example, the include and requires choice product-level relationships map to the same named part relationships (as defined in FIG. 4 and shown in relationships 612).
-Minimum and maximum values set for a requires choice product-level relationship map to the minimum and maximum values of a requires choice part rela-35 tionship.
-Elements that are not dragged into one of panes 604, 606. or 608 are considered to be excluded.
+For example, the include and 35 requires choice product-level relationships map to the same named part relationships (as defined in FIG. 4 and shown in relationships 612).
+Minimum and maximum values set for a requires choice product-level relationship map to the minimum and maximum values of a requires choice part relationship.
+Elements that are not dragged into one of panes 604, 606 or 608 are considered to be excluded.

 In addition to defining the elements (and their types) that comprise the product, the maintainer can specify relationships between parts of the product.
-Panes 610 and 614 and relationship 612 are used to define relationships between parts.
+Panes 610 and 614 and parts.
 The maintainer can drag an element (or elements) from pane 602 into pane 610.
 For example, the user can drag Part N from pane 602 into pane 610.
-The element(s) dragged into pane 610 are referred to as the left-hand side of the (part 508), green (part 510) and blue (part 512) that is a 45 relationship.
+The element(s) dragged into pane 610 are referred to as the left-hand side of the relationship.
 The element (or elements) from pane 602 that is related to the left-hand element(s) is dragged into pane 614.
 The element(s) dragged into pane 614 are referred to as the right-hand side of the relationship.
 For example, the user can drag Part K from pane 602 to pane 614.